'Godfather' of Tibetan rap churns out karmic rhymes

 Religious overtones and singing in Tibetan can also express subtle opposition to Chinese pressure for secularisation and assimilation.

-Most Tibetan rappers, however, stick to positive messages and cultural imagery like temples, colourful prayer flags and maroon-robed monks.
+Most Tibetan rappers, however, stick to positive messages and cultural imagery such as temples, colourful prayer flags and maroon-robed monks.

 Popular hip-hop duo ANU scored a hit with the catchy karma-focused anthem, Fly, that told listeners to "search for the highest soul".